ThiagoClmn/my-dotfiles/README.md

 # My dotfiles
-Those are my usual dotfiles for bash, zsh, vim and git
+Those are my usual dotfiles for vim and zsh